Sanglorian/orcus/Orcus Player Options - current.md

 ***Bonus Skill:*** Choose one class skill.
 You become trained in that skill.

-***Hardy Stock:*** +1 racial bonus to Fortitude, Reflex and Will defenses.
+***Hardy Stock:*** +1 ancestry bonus to Fortitude, Reflex and Will defenses.

 ***Human Power:*** You have a third level 1 at-will attack power from your class.

 ### Variant: True Grit

 Instead of giving humans a third level 1 at-will attack power from their class, GMs may want to offer them the *true grit* power instead - especially if they are taking a class that does not have at-will attack powers.
-However, GMs should note that *true grit* is unusually powerful for a racial power and it overlaps with the wood elf's *elfshot* power.
+However, GMs should note that *true grit* is unusually powerful for an ancestry power and it overlaps with the wood elf's *elfshot* power.

 ***Human Power:*** You have the *true grit* power.

 #### True Grit
 **Encounter** **No Action**
-**Human Utility Racial**
+**Human Utility Ancestry**
-**Self** **Trigger:** You fail a saving throw or miss with an attack roll **Effect:** Add a +4 racial bonus to the roll/throw.
+**Self** **Trigger:** You fail a saving throw or miss with an attack roll **Effect:** Add a +4 ancestry bonus to the roll/throw.

 ## Dragonborn